lucentlabz/solana-web3.js/packages/rpc-transport-http/README.md

 });
 ```

-##### `toJson`

-An optional function that takes the request payload and converts it to a JSON string.
-The RPC request object is also provided as a second argument.
-When not provided, `JSON.stringify` will be used.

 ##### `url`

 A string representing the target endpoint.
 In Node, it must be an absolute URL using the `http` or `https` protocol.

-### `createHttpTransportForSolanaRpc()`

-Creates an `RpcTransport` that uses JSON HTTP requests — much like the `createHttpTransport` function — except that it also uses custom `toJson` and `fromJson` functions in order to allow `bigint` values to be serialized and deserialized correctly over the wire.

-Since this is something specific to the Solana RPC API, these custom JSON functions are only triggered when the request is recognized as a Solana RPC request.
-Normal RPC APIs should aim to wrap their `bigint` values — e.g. `u64` or `i64` — in special value objects that represent the number as a string to avoid numerical values going above `Number.MAX_SAFE_INTEGER`.

-It has the same configuration options as `createHttpTransport`, but without the `fromJson` and `toJson` options.

 ## Augmenting Transports